Registration of Interest Process

 In mid-2020, the Australian Government Department of Industry, Science, Energy and Resources, requested submissions for contributions in forming a strategic fuel storage policy for Australia.
 The Land Development Corporation has submitted a range of sites suitable for the storage of fuel in the Northern Territory.

 More recently, two processes have emerged involving strategic fuel storage:

 - the Australian Government’s Boosting Australia’s Diesel Storage Program, which provides matched funding to industry to construct new diesel storage that will result in an estimated 780ML of additional diesel storage being kept onshore, across Australia; and,

 - the United States Government have commenced a process to engage a Contractor-Owned, Contractor-Operated Fuel Storage Facility for the storage and management of approximately 300ML of aviation fuel for the US Department of Defense in Darwin.
-A pre-solicitation phase is currently underway, with a formal solicitation expected to shortly be released.
+A solicitation is currently underway, expected to close 20 April 2021.

 The Land Development Corporation’s land holdings at East Arm, strategically located adjacent to the East Arm Wharf, are ideally suited and are reserved for bulk liquids storage.